 Have you heard people complain, “I have so much work to finish every day that I don’t have time for my goals.”
 Such statements stem from poor task prioritization.

 People do an excellent job at a task which they should never have worked on.
 If you let your day run on autopilot, you will spend a ton of your time on needless tasks that could have been outsourced, delegated or skipped altogether.

 Keep weighing the value of every job you do.
 Before you start the task, ask yourself, “Does this add value, or can I pick a different task that helps me achieve my goal?”
 Making that evaluation should become second nature to you over time.

 If you’re not mindful about where you’re spending your time, weeks, months and years will whiz by, as you remain where you are with your goal.

 Be ruthless and selfish to make time for the goals you care about.
 If you’re spending time on a task just to appear nice or please people, you better think again.

-If you’re sweating extra hours at your regular job, think if a promotion which fetches you a meager hike every few years is worth the time you spend every day every day.
+If you’re sweating extra hours at your regular job, think if a promotion that fetches you a meager hike every few years is worth the time you spend day after day.
 Maybe you could do an average job at work and use the time available to work on your actual goals.